LAST UPDATED: Aug 17, 2021

 3. Inhalers: Inhalers that are used regularly can be kept by our Health Care Staff who will make sure that your child takes it on a regular schedule as specified on your health form.
 If your child uses an inhaler “as needed”, please send along two—one to be kept in the camp Health Centre and the other to be carried by your child.
 Again, we recommend sending a hip pack for easy carrying.

-4. All prescription medications must be sent to Camp in the original container, with dispensing instructions written in English.
+4. All prescription medications, homeopathic/herbal supplements, etc. must be sent to Camp in the original container, with dispensing instructions written in English.

-5. Our Health Centre contains over-the-counter medications such as Tylenol, Gravol, Advil, Allergy Medications, etc. If there are any of these “over the counter” medications that you do not want us to administer to your child, please inform us in writing on the camp medical form.
+5. Our Health Centre contains over-the-counter medications such as Tylenol, Advil, allergy relief medications, etc. If there are any of these “over the counter” medications that you do not want us to administer to your child, please inform us in writing on the camp medical form.

 First Aid Treatment